 Here's the good news.
-By this fall and maybe sooner we will have new packaging, that is VERY sustainable.
+Soon we will have new packaging, that is VERY sustainable.
 We're exploring two exciting options, one of which is an innovative flexible pouch made from bio-based materials that degrade quickly.
 It is one of the first on the market that is the result of a five-year collaborative effort by a few forward-thinking food brands.

 We'll let you know as we progress - and we can't wait to stand behind our packaging with a 100% yes, just like we are a full yes to our 100% cacao.